 Dr. Jon Haidt recently posted a quote from Mark Twain that every ideology’s insanity can only be seen by those who believe other ideologies.
 More

-In an upcoming work (The Liberal’s Guide To Conservatives: Understanding and Working with the other America), I’ve used neurology and brain-related metaphors to explain ideological differences, mostly based on a model of brain hemisphere influence on behavior invented by the neurologist V.S.
+In an upcoming work (“Getting Beyond Stupid, Evil, and Crazy: A Liberal’s Guide To Conservatives“), I’ve used neurology and brain-related metaphors to explain ideological differences, mostly based on a model of brain hemisphere influence on behavior invented by the neurologist V.S.
 Ramachandran.
 One simple part provides oodles of elegant explanations for why people see things differently, and also helps guide our tactics for dealing with one another.
 I also interviewed the neuropsychiatrist Iain McGilchrist and used information from his “The Master and His Emissary“, a work that uses a startling set of evidence from neurology, psychology, philosophy, and cultural anthropology to explain how techniques and perceptions associated with left hemisphere capabilities of our brain can exert unhealthy influence in peoples’ lives, and even in Western culture in general.
 I find both these perspectives very powerful in a wide variety of settings, yet I use almost no neurology to explain them.
 Below is an explanation of my position that McGilchrist’s hypotheses about the brain hemispheres’ influence on behavior ultimately have very little to do with neurology, even though he has made a powerful case that the high-level ideas are embedded and expressed through our hemispheric brain structure.
 We discuss why I think framing his work as neurological makes unnecessary enemies, and how it’s deceptive.
 At the end, I recommend modest practical steps to highlight for non-neurologists the cool unintuitive examples and patterns of the cultural effects McGilchrist hypothesizes, and suggest a way of analyzing his points usefully and positioning them in the marketplace of ideas.

 In a discussion with me and others of Iain McGilchrist’s impressive work, Jonathan Rowson of the Social Brain Centre used the term “distal” to describe a probabilistic or partial cause, and used climate change as an example of a distal effect on a specific weather disaster (a detailed treatment of what distal means by David Roberts is here).
 Distal causes are not necessarily “proximate”, or immediately responsible- like the difference between climate change and a careless campfire- both caused a forest fire during a drought, but one is easy to link to the fire (proximate) and the other is not (distal).
 Anything distal is tough for human minds to deal with well.
 As Roberts wisely said, a big job we humans have is “…finding ways of making distal causes visceral, giving them a bigger role in our thinking and institutions.”
 Dr. Rowson and I believe that McGilchrist has hit upon an important distal reason for society’s ills through his research- brain structure- but the idea is having a tough time getting a hearing in the world, despite the ideas being intuitive and well-grounded in neuroscience.
 The reasons for that silence have to do with how the ideas were birthed, and who they’re really for.
 More